panoptesDev/panoptis-program-library/docs/src/token.md

 $ panoptis config set --keypair usb://ledger/
 ```

-#### Airdrop SAFE
+#### Airdrop PANO

-Creating tokens and accounts requires SAFE for account rent deposits and
+Creating tokens and accounts requires PANO for account rent deposits and
 transaction fees.
 If the cluster you are targeting offers a faucet, you can get
-a little SAFE for testing:
+a little PANO for testing:
 ```console
 $ panoptis airdrop 1
 ```